 This course structure applies to students commencing in 2019.
 Students who commenced in between 2015 and 2018 should refer to previous handbooks.
 Students who commenced prior to 2015 should refer to the H746 Master of Health and Human Services Management course entry.

-The MHHSM has four specialisations: Public Health, Health Economics, Business Administration plus a Research Pathway specialisation.
-Students must choose one of the following specialisations, in addition to the ten core units.
+The MHHSM has five elective groups: Public Health, Health Economics, Business Administration and Research.
+Students must choose one of the following elective groups, in addition to the ten core units.

 Plus two units from: